-A Plasma Anti-Glare Filter is worth it if you have a window in your room.
-It will reduce the reflection of the light on it.
-If you are watching your TV in a black room, you do not need it.
+A plasma anti-glare filter is worth it if you have a window in the same room as your television.
+It will reduce the reflection of the light on your screen.
+If you are watching your TV in a dark room, you do not need it.

 Is a Plasma Anti-Reflective Filter worth it?

-A plasma anti-reflective filter is definitely worth it, except if you do not have any windows or lights when you are watching television.
-It does reduces considerably the amount of reflections on the television.
+A plasma anti-reflective filter is definitely worth it, unless you do not have any windows or lights where or when you are watching television.
+It does offer a considerable reduction in the amount of reflection on the television.

-However, an anti-glare filter for a plasma television will reduce the brightness of the picture at a vertical viewing angle.
-To further reduce the reflection, manufacturers assume you will only watch your television at relatively the same height of it.
-This assumption is useful for them, because they can block more the lights coming in and out at a vertical angle of the television, like most reflections of lights and windows would.
-Therefore, if you are watching your television at a big vertical angle (like if it is hang on top of the fireplace and you are on the ground with your kids), a plasma anti-glare filter might actually be worse for you.
+That said, an anti-glare filter for a plasma television will reduce the brightness of the picture at a vertical viewing angle.
+To further reduce the reflection, manufacturers assume you will only watch your television at relatively the same height as the TV itself.
+This assumption is useful for them, because they can block more of the light coming in and out of the television at a vertical angle, like most reflections of lights and windows would.
+Therefore, if you are watching your television at a big vertical angle (like if it is hung on top of the fireplace and you are on the ground with your kids), a plasma anti-glare filter might actually be worse for you.

 How do you fix glare on a plasma TV?

-If you already own a plasma TV with a lot of glare and reflections, you can still fix it by buying a third party anti-glare filter and applying it on your television.
+If you already own a plasma TV with a lot of glare and reflections, you can still fix it by buying a third party anti-glare filter and applying it to your television.
 For example, ViewGuard makes filters that goes up to 65" in size.
-It is not cheap though, depending on the size of your television.
+It is not cheap, though, depending on the size of your television.

 Of course, the best solution is to adapt your room accordingly.
-Installing curtains on your windows or moving your television in a better spot is a very effective way to reduce the glare and the reflections on your television.
+Installing curtains on your windows or moving your television to a better spot is an effective method of reducing glare and reflections on your television.

-What is Panasonic Infinite Black Panel with Louver Filter?
+What is the Panasonic Infinite Black Panel with Louver Filter?

-What is Samsung Real Black Panel and Real Black Panel Pro?
+What is Samsung's Real Black Panel and Real Black Panel Pro?

-LG's TruBlack Filter is LG's term for its anti-glare filter that comes with its higher end plasmas models.
-It is available on only one television in 2012, the PM9700:
+LG's TruBlack Filter is LG's term for the anti-glare filter that comes with its higher end plasma models.
+There is no 2013 model that includes it.

 Is the louver filter available on 2013 Panasonic models?